CollectionBuilder/collectionbuilder.github.io/_posts/2023-11-07-introducing-collectionbuilder-sheets.md

 ## How SHEETS works

 SHEETS uses the javascript library [Papa Parse](https://www.papaparse.com/) to build collections via a browser's temporary storage.
-Papa parse parses (ha!) the CSV data it's given, whether from a Google Sheet link or a local CSV, into a JSON array that is then used to generate the content for CollectionBuilder exhibit pages.
+Papa parse parses (ha!) the CSV data it's given, whether from a Google Sheet link or a local CSV, into a JSON array that is then used to generate the content for a CollectionBuilder site's pages.
 Each page is then built from that JSON data using the templates developed for CollectionBuilder.

 {% include feature/image.html objectid="/images/blog/temporary-storage-sheets.png" link="https://collectionbuilder.github.io/collectionbuilder-sheets/" alt="Screenshot of session storage for CollectionBuilder demo site featuring Psychiana demo data" caption="This shows the session storage for our CollectionBuilder demo site.
 You can see a detail of the first item in our Psychiana demo data" target="blank" %}

 This technical features enables on-the-fly building of digital collections, but it also means that **collections built within the SHEETS demo page are temporary**!
 If you'd like to make a permanent collection, you'll need to clone your own repository – check out [part 2 of our SHEETS walkthrough](http://localhost:4000/cb-docs/docs/walkthroughs/sheets-walkthrough/#collectionbuilder-sheets-walkthrough-part-2) for instructions.
 But for the demo version, note that once you close your browser, that temporary storage goes away and so does your collection.
-If you'd like to share a temporary version, however, you can do so [by including the Google Sheet link in the url](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/sheets-walkthrough/#5-share-your-test-site-via-url)
+If you'd like to share a temporary version, however, you can do so [by including the Google Sheet link in the url](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/sheets-walkthrough/#5-share-your-test-site-via-url).

 ## Possible Use Cases